 Inter-school competitions should follow the sport formats as designed by the National Governing Bodies of Sport.

 Each county will host a multi-sport showcase event as a culmination of the year-round inter-school competition.
 Teams and individuals competing at inter-school level will win the opportunity to compete in this event.
 Pupils succeeding at this level will be encouraged to develop their enjoyment and talent in sport through existing National Governing Bodies' club and talent pathways.

 The School Games Festival is planned and managed through a Local Organising Committee in every county chaired by a Head Teacher and supported by the County Sports Partnership.

-For full details on this years event, visit www.2015schoolgames.com.
+For full details on last year's event, visit www.2015schoolgames.com.

 The National Governing Bodies of Sport have created new sports formats for intra and inter-school competition to encourage all young people to participate, including those with disabilities.